Interface In Java Interview Questions

 What is the difference between an Interface and an Abstract class?

 An interface has all public members and no implementation.
-An abstract class is a class which may have the usual flavors of class members (private, protected, etc.), but has some abstract methods.
+An abstract class may have the usual flavors of class members (private, protected, etc.) but has some abstract methods.

 Can an anonymous class be declared as implementing an interface and extending a class?